qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

 Due to a [known issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4125) in the Kubernetes executor's handling of the helper image's `ENTRYPOINT`, the mapped certificate file isn't automatically installed to the system certificate store.

+## Troubleshooting

+Refer to our general [SSL troubleshooting](https://docs.gitlab.com/omnibus/settings/ssl.html#troubleshooting) documentation.

+In addition to the above, the [tlsctl](https://gitlab.com/gitlab-org/ci-cd/runner-tools/tlsctl) tool can be used to debug GitLab certificates from the Runner's end.